BorgorNinja/YT-Music-QT-Revamped/README.md

-# YouTube Music Streamer
+# YT-Music-QT

-YouTube Music Streamer is a Python application that allows users to search for and stream music from YouTube.
+YT-Music-QT is a Python application that allows users to search for and stream music from YouTube.
 The application consists of a client interface built with PyQt5 and a backend server that handles music search and streaming functionalities.

 ## Features